• Skip to primary navigation

 From Rosemary:

-1. Yeast water allows the dough to rise slowly, adding a subtle complex grain flavor and improved dough structure, or ‘crumb’.
+1. Yeast Water allows the dough to rise slowly, adding a subtle complex grain flavor and improved dough structure, or ‘crumb’.
 Crumb is the level of lightness, holes, and texture of dough which is created by how the gluten is stretched and handled.
 I relate the long-rise difference to the flavor of bakery artisan breads that are ‘just so good’!

-2. Because yeast water (and sourdough too) rise slower than active dry yeast, there is more control with the rising meaning there is a longer window for when the dough is ready to bake.
+2. Because Yeast Water (and sourdough too) rise slower than active dry yeast, there is more control with the rising meaning there is a longer window for when the dough is ready to bake.
 This is handy for scheduling (note Brooke’s motto – ‘Don’t let dough run your schedule!’)
 However you do have to plan for the longer amount of time for yeast water (or sourdough) vs dry yeast.

 3. It’s fun to see the bread rise from the simple mixture of dry fruit and water!
 Plus the slower pace is part of the process of bread baking 🙂